Investment Committee of the City Bridge Foundation Board

 An elected member of the City of London Corporation, Simon is also a trustee of the Courtauld Gallery’s art collection, helping to deliver on the vision of its founder, the industrialist Samuel Courtauld, to make the collection accessible to the broadest possible audience.

-Simon says: “In my role as a member of the investment committee, I hope to be able to contribute to increasing the investment returns generated by City Bridge Foundation’s endowment.
+Simon says: “In my role as a board member and as a member of the investment committee, I hope to be able to contribute to increasing the investment returns generated by City Bridge Foundation’s endowment.

 “Higher investment returns will mean more funds to support more charities across Greater London, and that’s something which is hugely motivating for me.”